 8 – Tony’s Town Square Restaurant

 If you’re a hopeless romantic, Tony’s Town Square Restaurant is for you.
 It is after all the restaurant where the most famous dinner scene in all of Disney film history took place.
 Lady and the Tramp even have their own statue and fountain here.
-Tony’s serves traditional Italian cuisine, such as spaghetti, cannelloni, steak, pizza, and calamari.
+Tony’s serves traditional Italian cuisine, such as spaghetti, tiramisu, and steak.
 It’s great fun to think of the romantic and cute spaghetti-eating scene in Lady and the Tramp and feel as if you’re eating in the restaurant where it all happened.
 This restaurant takes a classic Disney film and allows the guests to be a part of the story.
-And don’t forget to try the zucchini fries, they’re delicious!

 For a no obligation, FREE Quote on a Disney vacation package, please contact our travel partner Magical Vacation Planner at 407-442-0227 (407-442-0215 for Spanish).
 You can also request a FREE quote online by Clicking HERE.